 Bioanalytical Research Specialist

-Brian Van Horne received a BS in Chemistry from the State University of New York at Oswego.
-Before joining the Kashuba lab in 2017, he worked as a Lab Technician in a toxicology lab in Syracuse.
-He is currently working as one of our Research Specialists.
+Brian Van Horne received a BS in chemistry from the State University of New York at Oswego.
+Before joining the Kashuba lab in 2017, he worked as a Lab Technician in toxicology at Syracuse.
+Brian joined the CPAC Core in 2018 to support bioanalytical activities.
+His research focuses on LC-MS/MS method development, validation, and application.

 Clinical Pharmacology Services